Spennymoor Town F.C.: Division One (2007–2014)

 Spennymoor's first season back in the 1st Division of the Northern League resulted in them finishing in a mid-table position.
 They also had a few memorable cup games, defeating higher league opposition in Garforth Town and Brigg Town.
 They narrowly missed out on a Durham Challenge Cup final appearance against Sunderland, losing the semi-final to a 120th-minute winner 1–0 at Gateshead.
 In the 2008–09 season, the club chairman resigned, but Spennymoor battled against the odds and finished 4th in the league on goal difference below Newcastle Benfield, Consett and Whitley Bay.
 Also notable in this season, Spennymoor reached the 5th Round of the FA Vase, losing 2–0 away to Bideford.

-The 2009–10 season was a huge success, with the arrival of former Aston Villa player Bradley Groves as Club Chairman, with former England, Newcastle and West Ham United Striker Paul Kitson as president.
-This led to Spennymoor being crowned Northern Football League Division One Champions with 100 points, at the time being only the third team ever to do so and a feat that was surpassed the season after by winning the league with 103 points.
+The 2009–10 season was a success, with the arrival of former Aston Villa player Bradley Groves as club chairman, with former Newcastle and West Ham United Striker Paul Kitson as president.
+Spennymoor were crowned Northern Football League Division One Champions with 100 points, at the time being only the third team ever to do so and a feat that was surpassed the season after by winning the league with 103 points.
 Despite winning the league in three consecutive seasons (2009–10, 2010–11, 2011–12), the club did not apply for promotion as they wanted to be financially stable before they took the next step up.
 Although an application for promotion was subsequently made after their runners-up position in 2012–13 to Darlington 1883 (again breaking the 100 point mark), the club was not deemed by the FA worthy enough of an offer of promotion.
 At the beginning of the season, then Assistant Manager Brian Atkinson joined Martin Gray at Darlington 1883 and Gavin Fell took the position of Assistant Manager.
-Gav helped Whitley Bay towards 3 consecutive FA Vase victories and also spent a year at Blyth Spartans before joining the Moors.
-Also in this season, Spennymoor reached the final of the FA Vase for the first time and beat Tunbridge Wells 2–1 in front of 16,000 people, followed by a victory parade around the town the following Monday.
-Along with the cup runs and the loss of winter games due to the bad weather, the season was eventually extended into the middle of May as the club played over 80 games if pre-season friendlies are included.
+Also in this season, Spennymoor reached the final of the FA Vase for the first time and defeated Tunbridge Wells 2–1 in front of 16,000 people, followed by a victory parade around the town the following Monday.
+Along with the cup runs and the loss of winter games due to bad weather, the season was eventually extended into the middle of May as the club played over 80 games if pre-season friendlies are included.

 In the 2013–14 season, Spennymoor Town started off retaining the JR Cleator Cup, as the league champions Darlington declined the invitation to compete.
 Spennymoor also made their 3rd consecutive appearance in the Durham Challenge Cup final and ultimately lost 2–1 against a strong Shildon side thanks to a last minute Shildon goal.
 This year Spennymoor won the league for the 4th time in 5 years, beating strong promotion rivals Celtic Nation by 5 points and finishing the season unbeaten at home in league matches.